I want to be happy, it’s one of my ultimate goals in life, but yet I felt like nothing makes me feel happy anymore.

 Why can’t I be happy? sadly because I would always chase illusions that did not exist and that would eventually leave me feeling disillusioned with my own life.
 The worst thing about this is that it had become my reality, and nothing in my life pleased me.
 But this is just one example of how a toxic habit can disconnect you from the real world and leave you ungrateful for what you have.

 Habits are part of our hardwired behavior.
 This explains why it is hard to shake them off, but fortunately, it is not impossible.
-If habits are required through previous repetition of a mental experience then it is possible to get rid of the exact same habits by repeating the mental exercise against them.
+If habits are required through the previous repetition of a mental experience then it is possible to get rid of the exact same habits by repeating the mental exercise against them.

 Understanding this became the turning point in my life and make me realized why am I not happy with myself.
 I started to identify all the malicious habits I had that blocked me in my life without me even realizing it.

-That is the tricky part about toxic habits.
+That is the tricky part of toxic habits.
 Our brain is so used to them that we do not even have the slightest idea of how much they can hurt us.
 But understanding this and getting rid of those toxic habits helped me advance in life in the ways I hadn’t imagined I could.

 So, to those who are going through what I went through, don’t worry, because you’re not alone.
 By sharing my personal experiences, my hope is that it will help you question your choices and be conscious of the habits that hinder your happiness.